aces/Loris/modules/conflict_resolver/README.md

-The module only provides data entry conflict resolution and triggers the recalculation of fields which are dependent on the data that's been changed (ie. score fields, age, etc).
+The module only provides data entry conflict resolution and triggers the recalculation of fields which are dependent on the data that's been changed (i.e. score fields, age, etc).
 It does not do the initial data entry on the instruments themselves, only the resolution.

-It is up to any given study's internal policy to determine if resolution should be done by the same person or a different person than the person who did the initial data entry and not enforced by LORIS.
+It is up to any given study's internal policy to determine if resolution should be done by the same person or a different person than the person who did the initial data entry.
+The adopted policy will not be enforced by LORIS.

 ## Permissions